-In 2019, SRS detected radionuclides in soil samples from all 21 sampling locations.
-Analyses detect uranium isotopes (U-234, U-235, and U-238) in the soil samples each year.
+In 2020, SRS detected radionuclides in soil samples from all 18 sampling locations.

+Analyses detect uranium isotopes (uranium-234, uranium-235, and uranium-238) in the soil samples each year.
 Uranium is naturally occurring in soil and is expected to be present in the environment.
 The concentration range for naturally occurring uranium in soil is typically about 1-5 pCi/g, with an average concentration of 2 pCi/g in soils in the United States.
-Uranium results both onsite and at the Site perimeter are consistent with naturally occurring uranium levels and, other than the Burial Ground North location, were below the levels observed at the control location (Highway 301).
+Uranium results both onsite and at the Site perimeter are consistent with naturally occurring uranium levels.
 Many factors affect the uranium concentration in soil over time.
 These include the pH of the soil, the type of soil, and deposits from the air transferred through rainfall.
 Organic matter and clay minerals provide exchange sites in soil, which can increase the uranium sorption.

-Technicians Collecting Soil Sample
+Technicians Collecting a Soil Sample

-The concentrations of other radionuclides at these locations are consistent with historical results, with maximum cesium-137 concentrations of 27.6 pCi/g at the Creek Plantation Trail 1 (1,805 ft) location and of 0.135 pCi/g at the control location (Highway 301).
+The concentrations of other radionuclides at these locations are consistent with historical results, with maximum cesium-137 concentrations of 0.5 pCi/g at the D-Area location and of 0.07 pCi/g at the control location (Highway 301).
 Appendix Table D-7 summarizes the results.